McNepp/QApplicationContext/README.md

 The same *init-method* should be used for every service of a certain type.
 In order to achieve this, you need to specialize mcnepp::qtdi::service_traits for your service-type and declare a type-alias named `initializer_type`.
+<br>It is recommended to make use of the helper-template mcnepp::qtdi::default_service_traits for this purpose, which will declare the necessary
+type-aliases for you:

 A suitable type would be a callable `struct` with either one argument of the service-type, or with two arguments, the second being of type `QApplicationContext*`.